Last Updated on October 7, 2025 by admin

 i.
 Virupaksha Temple: This is one of the oldest temples in Hampi that is still used.
 It is a beautiful group of temples with lots of intricate carvings.
 See the huge gopurams (entrance towers) and be amazed by the intricate sculptures that show stories from Hindu mythology.

 ii.
-Vittala Temple Complex: Visit the amazing Vittala Temple, which is famous for its famous stone chariot and beautifully carved singing pillars.
+Vittala Temple Complex: Visit the amazing Vittala Temple, which is famous for its stone chariot and beautifully carved singing pillars.
 When you tap on each pillar, it makes a beautiful melody, showing how smart the builders were during the Vijayanagara period.

 iii.
 Elephant Stables: The huge Elephant Stables used to house the emperor’s beautiful elephants.
 They make you think of the grandeur of the royal court.